Jeff T. Jefferson Parker Jeff

 Credit: Marion Ettlinger

-His writing career began in 1978, as a cub reporter on the weekly newspaper, The Newport Ensign.
+His writing career began in 1978, with a job as a cub reporter on the weekly newspaper, The Newport Ensign.
 After covering police, city hall and cultural stories for the Ensign, Parker moved on to the Daily Pilot newspaper, where he won three Orange County Press Club awards for his articles.
 All the while he was tucking away stories and information that he would use in his first book.

 His novels are: